-You will be given an appointment to remove stitches (sutures) 1-2 weeks after surgery.
+You will be given an appointment to remove the dressing, if one is placed, and stitches (sutures) 1-2 weeks after surgery.
 Appointments should be kept as scheduled.
-Delay in removing sutures can delay healing.
-If you normally take an antibiotic premedication for dental appointments please be sure to take it at your next appointment.
+Delay in removing any dressing or sutures will delay healing.
+If you normally take an antibiotic premedication before dental appointments please be sure to take it at your next appointment.